How to Inspire Creative Peer-to-Peer Fundraising Campaigns

 The Classy platform has a built-in page with buttons for different types of campaigns.
 You can edit it to match your brand’s colors or simply toggle it off if it isn’t right for your organization.

 A page like this gives fundraisers a high-level overview of some of the ways they can get involved.
 It’s also important, though, to make sure users have access to some introductory fundraising information.
-A fundraising tips sheet is an easy way to give your peer-to-peer supporters some ideas and best practices.
+A creative fundraising ideas guide is an easy way to give your peer-to-peer supporters some ideas and best practices.

 Teach With Examples